Sheet Pan Steak Fajitas

 Sheet Pan Steak Fajitas taste just like your favorite Mexican dish with tender steak, bell peppers, onions, and the best fajita seasoning.
 Ready in less than 20 minutes!

-These easy Beef Fajitas made with flank steak, bell peppers, red onions, and our homemade fajita seasoning come together in no time and couldn't be more delicious.
-In less than thirty minutes, you can have restaurant quality fajitas on the table for a healthy, family friendly dinner.
+These easy Sheet Pan Beef Fajitas made with flank steak, bell peppers, red onions, and our homemade fajita seasoning come together in no time and couldn't be more delicious.
+In less than thirty minutes, you can have restaurant-quality fajitas on the table for a healthy, family-friendly dinner.

 Lay it all out on the table and let everyone build their own fajitas.
 It's fun, it's healthy, and it is always a crowd-pleaser.
 One more idea for those looking for something a little untraditional.
 These steak fajitas can be used to make rice bowls (with regular or cauliflower rice), salads, quesadillas, burritos, and even taste amazing wrapped up in lettuce for a low carb treat.

 What cut of beef is best for fajitas?

 When making fajitas, I like flank steak since it is lean, stays tender, and is easy to find and work with.
 However, you can also use skirt steak, sirloin steak, or rump steak as well to make fajitas.